 Locally redundant storage (LRS): Low-cost data redundancy for Azure Storage

 Locally redundant storage (LRS) provides at least 99.999999999% (11 nines) durability of objects over a given year.
 LRS provides this object durability by replicating your data to a storage scale unit.
 A datacenter, located in the region where you created your storage account, hosts the storage scale unit.
 A write request to an LRS storage account returns successfully only after the data is written to all replicas.
 Each replica resides in separate fault domains and upgrade domains within a storage scale unit.

 A storage scale unit is a collection of racks of storage nodes.
 A fault domain (FD) is a group of nodes that represent a physical unit of failure.
 Think of a fault domain as nodes belonging to the same physical rack.
 An upgrade domain (UD) is a group of nodes that are upgraded together during the process of a service upgrade (rollout).
 The replicas are spread across UDs and FDs within one storage scale unit.
 This architecture ensures your data is available if a hardware failure affects a single rack or when nodes are upgraded during a service upgrade.

 LRS is the lowest-cost replication option and offers the least durability compared to other options.
 If a datacenter-level disaster (for example, fire or flooding) occurs, all replicas may be lost or unrecoverable.
 To mitigate this risk, Microsoft recommends using either zone-redundant storage (ZRS), geo-redundant storage (GRS), or geo-zone-redundant storage (GZRS).

 - If your application stores data that can be easily reconstructed if data loss occurs, you may opt for LRS.

 - Some applications are restricted to replicating data only within a country/region due to data governance requirements.
-In some cases, the paired regions across which the data is replicated for GRS accounts may be in another country.
+In some cases, the paired regions across which the data is replicated for GRS accounts may be in another country/region.
 For more information on paired regions, see Azure regions.